tomato42/tls13-spec/draft-ietf-tls-tls13.md

 in its ServerHello.
 A server MUST NOT negotiate PSK cipher modes unless it also agrees upon a known key.

-When the client and server mutually agree upon a known key via this mechanism, the server MUST omit the Certificate and CertificateVerify messages from its response: they are unnecessary in the case of a known DH share and are never used with a pre-shared key.
+When the client and server mutually agree upon a known configuration via this mechanism, the server MUST reply with a shortened handshake.
+Specifically:

+- If a known_key is specified, the server MUST omit the Certificate and CertificateVerify messages from its response: they are unnecessary in the case of a known DH share and are never used with a pre-shared key.

+- If a known_configuration is specified, the server MUST also respond with a shortened ServerHello consisting solely of the negotiated cipher suite and the echoed known configuration extension.
+  The client and the server mutually adopt the configuration associated with the configuration ID.

+[[TODO: This is redundant with session resumption, but the idea is to deprecate session resumption in favor of this more general notion.
+The issue is that in order for 0-RTT to work, we need to have a single defined configuration for the client's data, and that's easiest if the client just specifies a defined configuration.]]

 ##### Early Data Extension

-TLS versions before 1.3 have a strict message ordering and do not
-    permit additional messages to follow the ClientHello.
+TLS versions before 1.3 have a strict message ordering and do not permit additional messages to follow the ClientHello.
 The EarlyData extension allows TLS messages which would otherwise be sent as separate records to be instead inserted in the ClientHello.
 The extension simply contains the TLS records which would otherwise have